Brussels Art Nouveau: A Guide to the City’s Most Stunning Architectural Gems (2023)

 - 266 Chaussée de Haecht

-This last walking tour is a bit unique, as there are many unnamed houses along Louise Bertrand Avenue that have Art Nouveau architectural details you can admire.
+This last walking tour is a bit unique, as many unnamed houses along Louise Bertrand Avenue have Art Nouveau architectural details you can admire.
 So slowly stroll this Avenue and watch out for houses at numbers 34, 36 and 43.

 Let’s start the last Loop #3!

-There are many unnamed houses on the beautiful Avenue Louis Bertrand that represent striking examples of Art Nouveau architecture in the city.
+Many unnamed houses on the beautiful Avenue Louis Bertrand represent striking examples of Art Nouveau architecture in the city.

 A stroll down this avenue is a must for anyone interested in experiencing the beauty and creativity of Art Nouveau.